George Maclear: Career

 Meanwhile, Maclear was an assistant master at King's College School, London (1860–1866), and headmaster (1867–1880).
 He doubled the numbers and greatly raised the standing of the school.
 While headmaster he declined an offer of the see of Colombo in 1875.
 Eventually he accepted the post of warden of St. Augustine's Missionary College, Canterbury, in 1880, and held it til his death.
 In this capacity he worked as preacher, lecturer, and adviser on foreign mission work.
-In 1885 he was made an hon.
-Canon of Canterbury Cathedral.
+In 1885 he was made an honorary Canon of Canterbury Cathedral.
 He died at St. Augustine's College, after a long illness, on 19 October 1902, and was buried in St Martin's churchyard, Canterbury.

 Family

 Maclear was married twice: (1) on 10 June 1857 to Christiana Susan, daughter of J. Campbell, rector of Eye, Suffolk (she died on 31 May 1874, being predeceased by an only daughter); and (2) on 27 December 1878 to Eva, eldest daughter of William Henry D'Olier Purcell, vicar of Exmouth; she died on 1 March 1890, leaving three sons and a daughter.